kylemacfarlane/aws-ec2-assign-elastic-ip/README.md

                             - 58.0.0.0/8
                             - 123.213.0.0/16,58.0.0.0/8,195.234.023.0
                             - 195.234.234.23,195.234.234.24
+      --replace
+			    If the instance is alredy assigned an IP not in valid-ips then replace it

 The `--valid-ips` option require the public IPs in a comma separated sequence.
 E.g. `56.123.56.123,56.123.56.124,56.123.56.125`.